beauty-calendar/.github/profile/README.md

 # Beauty Calendar

-**Beauty Calendar** is a modern operating system for beauty salons.
+**Beauty Calendar** is a salon management platform for beauty teams in Ukraine.

-We build tools that help salon teams handle appointments, clients, masters, reminders, payments, and everyday service workflows in one place.
+We help salons organize bookings, clients, masters, reminders, service payments, and daily operations in one calm workspace.

-Our goal is simple: make salon operations calmer, faster, and easier to manage.

 ## Platform

 - Online booking for salons and beauty specialists
-- Client and appointment management
+- Client, master, and appointment management
-- Salon team workflows
+- Salon admin and master dashboards
-- Automated reminders and notifications
+- Automated reminders by email, SMS, Telegram, and push notifications
-- Service payments and billing tools
+- Service payment and prepayment workflows
-- Mobile-ready salon operations
+- Public salon and master profiles
+- Web, PWA, iOS, and Android access

+## Built For

+- Beauty salons
+- Salon administrators
+- Masters and service specialists
+- Clients booking beauty services

 ## Links